-- We encourage all new children to visit the school prior to starting the school office team will take parents on a tour and in when appropriate there is the opportunity to meet with the SENDCo to discuss your child's needs. - Class teachers and SENDCo will visit pre-school and nursery settings and discuss individual children and how we can support them. - Additional transition visits can be arranged if the transition is likely to be difficult.
+- We encourage all new children to visit the school prior to starting the school office team will take parents on a tour and in when appropriate there is the opportunity to meet with the SENDCo to discuss your child's needs, - Class teachers and the SENDCO will visit pre-school and nursery settings and discuss individual children and how we can support them, - Additional transition visits can be arranged if the transition is likely to be difficult.
 The EYFS Phase Leader and SENDCo will organise these sessions.
-Both children and their families are invited to ask any questions concerning transition / SEND support at Little Paxton. - We liaise closely with schools and families when receiving and transferring children to and from different schools, ensuring all relevant paperwork is passed on an all needs are discussed and understood. - Transition between year groups and key stages within the school will be dealt with as part of our annual programme of transition and handover to the next class teacher. - At any point where a child with SEND is preparing to leave our school, we can arrange additional visits for the child to support a smooth transition. - The SENDCo and class teachers will meet with the relevant Secondary School SENDCo to discuss any Y6 children on the SEND register to ensure a smooth transition, and additional transition activities can be set up to support the needs of individual children.
+Both children and their families are invited to ask any questions concerning transition / SEND support at Little Paxton. - We liaise closely with schools and families when receiving and transferring children to and from different schools, ensuring all relevant paperwork is passed on an all needs are discussed and understood. - Transition between year groups and key stages within the school will be dealt with as part of our annual programme of transition and handover to the next class teacher. - At any point where a child with SEND is preparing to leave our school, we can arrange additional visits, to enable a child to have a smooth transition. - The SENDCo and class teachers will meet with the relevant secondary school SENDCo to discuss Y6 children on the SEND register to ensure a smooth transition and additional transition activities can be set up to support the needs of individual children.

-What specialist services and expertise and available at or accessed by the school?
+What specialist services and expertise are available at, or accessed by, the school?

-- Within the school we have a culture of sharing and recognising good practice and expertise; we are striving to develop all members staff's knowledge and understanding of SEND through internal and external training. - The environment is designed to support children with individual needs e.g., visual strips, wobble cushions, e-reader pens, as required. - At Little Paxton Primary School, we work closely with external agencies that we feel are relevant to support individual children's needs within our school including: Educational Psychologist, Specialist Teachers, Specialist Practitioners, Speech and Language Therapists (SALT), GP, CAMHS (Child and Adolescent Mental Health Service), community paediatricians, occupational and physiotherapists, Early Help local teams, Education Inclusion Family Advisor, family workers and social workers.
+Within the school we have a culture of sharing and recognising good practice and expertise; we are striving to develop all members staff's knowledge and understanding of SEND through internal and external training,

+- The environment is designed to support children with individual needs e.g. visual timetables, wobble cushions, writing pens as required. - At Little Paxton Primary School, we work closely with external agencies that we feel are relevant to support individual children's needs within our school including: Educational Psychologist, Specialist Teachers, Specialist Practitioners, Speech and Language Therapists (SALT), GP, CAMHS (Child and Adolescent Mental Health Service), community paediatricians, occupational and physiotherapists, Early Help local teams, Education Inclusion Family Advisor, Family Workers and social workers.